JonathanReyess/koala/README.md

 # 🇰🇷 Koala (코아라) - Korean Sign Language (KSL) Recognition System

-This is the repository for the **Koala (코아라)**, a full-stack application that uses a deep learning model to **classify dynamic Korean Sign Language (KSL) words** from user video input.
+This is the repository for the Koala (코아라), a full-stack application that uses a deep learning model to **classify dynamic Korean Sign Language (KSL) words** from user video input.
 The system provides real-time AI feedback to help users practice KSL signs.

 ---

 ## What it Does

 Koala addresses the need for accessible KSL learning tools by utilizing a vision-based approach.
-The system extracts **47 3D joint coordinates** from video frames using **MediaPipe Holistic** and feeds this sequence data into a specialized **CNN-LSTM-Attention** model.
-This model analyzes the spatial and temporal patterns of the signs to classify them against **67 distinct KSL words**.
-The system is deployed as a user-friendly web application with a **FastAPI** backend serving the PyTorch model and a **React/TypeScript** frontend for recording and displaying AI-driven results.
+The system extracts 47 3D joint coordinates from video frames using MediaPipe Holistic and feeds this sequence data into a specialized CNN-LSTM-Attention model.

+This model analyzes the spatial and temporal patterns of the signs to classify them against 67 distinct KSL words.
+The system is deployed as a user-friendly web application with a FastAPI backend serving the PyTorch model and a React/TypeScript frontend for recording and displaying AI-driven results.

 ---